Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): Optical setup parameters for various numerical apertures of the beam injected into the PL

-} \rev{Table~\ref{tab:OpticalSetUp} provides optimized parameters of the Photonic Lantern injection bench for reference.
-Parameters are given for various focal ratios of the beam injected into the Photonic Lantern.
+Table~\ref{tab:OpticalSetUp} provides optimized parameters of the PL injection bench for reference.
+Parameters are given for various focal ratios of the beam injected into the PL.
 Distances between the optical components are measured from the back surface of the first optical component to the front surface of the second optical component.
 For focal ratios of $10.6$, $12$, and $28$, only two lenses are needed (L1 and L2).
-The back focal length provided in the table corresponds to the distance between the back surface of the last lens (L2 or L3, depending on the focal ratio considered) and the focal plane.}
+The back focal length provided in the table corresponds to the distance between the back surface of the last lens (L2 or L3, depending on the focal ratio considered) and the focal plane.